-My first design concept was to visualize each of the 56 disciplines that have been competed at the Olympics as a “feather” and use the inside of the feather to place all of the medals according to the edition and gender.
-The feather shape didn’t make the final cut, but in my mind, I still call it the “Olympic feathers” project :)
+In the week before the Olympics started in Rio, I had an idea for a visualization.
+Something about all the medal winners since the very first Olympic Games in 1896.
+My first design concept was to visualize each of the 56 disciplines that have been competing at the Olympics as a feather and use the inside of the feather to place all of the medals according to the edition and gender.
+The exact feather shape didn’t make the final cut, but the name Olympic Feathers never changed.